EOEPCA/deployment-guide/docs/building-blocks/data-access.md

 - **Queue Processor** (created when `use_queue: "true"`):
     - Schedule: `"0 * * * *"` (hourly)
     - Processes queries that exceeded timeout
-    - Configurable via `queueProcessor.schedule`
+    - Configurable via `pgstacBootstrap.settings.queueProcessor.schedule`

 - **Extent Updater** (created when `update_collection_extent: "false"` - i.e. extents are *not* kept up to date inline on every item write, so this CronJob is the periodic fallback that recalculates them instead):
     - Schedule: `"0 */12 * * *"` (every 12 hours)
     - Updates collection spatial/temporal boundaries
-    - Configurable via `extentUpdater.schedule`
+    - Configurable via `pgstacBootstrap.settings.extentUpdater.schedule`

 By default, both CronJobs are created (`use_queue=true`, `update_collection_extent=false`).
 Both schedules are customizable using standard cron format.